nuernber/Theia/docs/source/ransac.rst

   class that you have specified for your problem.
 It returns true (and sets the ``best_model`` parameter) upon success, and false (with ``best_model`` having undefined behavior) upon failure.

+The other main component of using one of the RANSAC methods is to set up the :class:`RansacParameters` used for the RANSAC scheme. :class:`RansacParameters` is a struct that holds several crucial elements to deciding how the RANSAC scheme performs.

+.. class:: RansacParameters

+  ``error_thresh``: Error threshold to determin inliers for RANSAC (e.g.,
+     squared reprojection error).
+This is what will be used by the estimator to determine inliers.

+  ``failure_probability``: The failure probability of RANSAC.
+Set to 0.01 means
+        that RANSAC has a 1% chance of missing the correct pose.
+The default value is 0.01

+  ``min_inlier_ratio``: The minimal assumed inlier ratio, i.e., it is assumed
+      that the given set of correspondences has an inlier ratio of at least min_inlier_ratio.
+This is required to limit the number of RANSAC iteratios.
+The default ratio is 0.1

+  ``max_iterations``: Another way to specify the maximal number of RANSAC
+      iterations.
+In effect, the maximal number of iterations is set to min(max_ransac_iterations, T), where T is the number of iterations corresponding to min_inlier_ratio.
+This variable is useful if RANSAC is to be applied iteratively, i.e., first applying RANSAC with an min_inlier_ratio of x, then with one of x-y and so on, and we want to avoid repeating RANSAC iterations.
+However, the preferable way to limit the number of RANSAC iterations is to set min_inlier_ratio and leave max_ransac_iterations to its default value.
+Per default, this variable is set to std::numeric_limits<int>::max().

+  ``use_Tdd_test``: Whether to use the T_{d,d}, with d=1, test proposed in [ChumRandomizedRansac]_
+      After computing the model, RANSAC selects one match at random and evaluates all poses.
+If the point is an outlier to one pose, the corresponding pose is rejected.
+Notice that if the pose solver returns multiple poses, then at most one pose is correct.
+If the selected match is correct, then only the correct pose will pass the test.
+Per default, the test is disabled.
+      NOTE: Not currently implemented!

 We will illustrate the use of the RANSAC class with a simple line estimation example.